hixan/av_slice/README.rst

 python -m av_slice video.mp4 --output_file=shorter_video.mp4
 ```

 the script will run for a while calculating changes and composing the video.
-When it is finished, shorter_video.mp4 will be saved to the disk.
+When it is finished, `shorter_video.mp4` will be saved to the disk.
+If
+`--output_file` is omitted it will be saved to `video_modified.mp4`.

 Credits
 -------
 Heavily inspired by Carkyhs Jumpcutter_ library.

-This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
+This package was created with Cookiecutter_ and the
+`audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage